-- Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SAS record retention schedules and policies. - b.
+- a.
+Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SAS record retention schedules and policies. - b.
 Review contract/grant agreement identify any special requirements; and verify if the requirements were met. - c.
 Verify that financial assistance under the Substance Abuse Prevention and Treatment Block Grant was only provided to public or non-profit entities. - d.
-When applicable, verify that the grantee has obtained a DUNS number and is registered in the Central Contractor Registration (CCR) system. - e.
+When applicable, verify that the grantee has obtained a Unique Entity Identifier (UEI) through SAM.gov and is registered in the Central Contractor Registration (CCR) system. - e.
 Verify that the Conflict of Interest declaration is signed AND that there are no overdue tax debts at the federal, State or local level as required below.